-Destiny – If there was one action you could take, where would you be willing to start?
+Destiny – If there were one action you could take, where would you be willing to start?

 Coach Jackie Kelm explains how AI works.

 Frequently applied to organizations seeking change, these same ideas work with individuals.
-Dr. Lynn Jones (n.d.), in her work with the Houston, TX, USA ICF, developed a series of questions coaches can use with clients.
+Dr. Lynn Jones (n.d.) developed a series of questions coaches can use with clients.
 For example, when working with someone who has an entrepreneurial spirit, you might ask: